6 Steps To Manage Up For A Successful Start

 1. Rewind the stories holding you back.

 If you feel blocked by lack of confidence and fear is taking over, it sometimes helps to ask yourself what you don’t want from this career move.
 Then consider how you will behave to avoid that.
 Ask yourself: what’s the worst that can happen if you don’t have a discovery discussion with your boss?
-What are those fears based on?
-And what do you stand to gain if you do – then get everything you need and step into your preferred story.

 2. How will you work better together than apart?

-Is your boss-to-be introverted or extraverted?
-A good place to start is observing someone’s communication style and energy levels.
-If your boss tends to be very reflective and only offers you an opinion when asked, typically they are an introvert.
 On the other hand, if your boss shares information with you willingly and has a friendly demeanor, they are more than likely an extrovert.
 Use this information.
-Depending on your boss’s personality, your learning is that you may need to be more proactive in setting up meetings or listen and show interest in what they are saying.
-Either way, your best approach to managing up is finding the right communication style to fit your boss.
+Depending on your boss’s personality, you’ve learned you may need to be more proactive in setting up meetings or listen and show interest in what they are saying.

 3. Flag how to get the best out of you – and ask how that lands for them.

 Take the time to understand your manager’s vision for their team and your function within it.
 Ask for what you need to perform at your best.
 Then check how that lands for them – shift your stance to learning so you have clarity about what they are actually comfortable with and can problem-solve areas of difference.
-Keep digging for ‘why’ so you can apply the learning more widely than each individual point discussed.
-Watch how they behave in meetings and try to understand what their stresses are and how they respond to pressure points.
-Does being presented with a problem seem exasperating for them?
-That tells you to propose solutions at the same time – even if the final way forwards is created in partnership.
-Advance insights like these not only help you support your boss in a professional way (and set expectations for how they should support you too), they also demonstrate your leadership potential.

 4. Set solid two-way intentions for your working partnership.

-For example, if they are expressing an expectation for a tight degree of control (micromanager is the most common anti-leadership typology) and you will find that stifling, discuss a temporary compromise.
 Remember to also explore your preferred way of learning from them.
 Most of managing up is about you accepting your bosses’ perspective, having empathy, then navigating that collaboratively.
-Micromanagers typically feel highly pressured to deliver to a high standard – their standard – and find it hard to simply trust stuff is getting done.
-And being honest, you don’t know each other well…yet, so managing up here is about developing that trust, knowing it will lead to confidence (for them) and more autonomy (for you), over time.
+Micromanagers typically feel highly pressured to deliver to a high standard – their standard – not just trust stuff is getting done.

 5. Speed up trust.

-Look for ways to evidence your competence to make your boss feel safe growing trust, in stages.
-The easiest way to do this is to consistently perform at or above expected levels.
-Show sensitivity to their needs by communicating more than agreed initially.
-All the time knowing that resisting their needs can become a power-tussle that starts the cycle of learning how things are done only after doing them ‘wrong’.
+All the time knowing that resisting their needs can become a power tussle that starts the cycle of learning how things are done only after doing them ‘wrong’.
 You might offer a status update with questions every other day for the first 2 weeks, then bring it gradually down to once weekly – by agreement.

 6. Managing up isn’t over when this conversation ends.